This post may contain affiliate links. Please see our disclosure policy.

 Melted Butter: Adds flavor and moisture.
 Use whole, organic butter when possible.

 Canola Oil (or Vegetable Oil): Creates a very moist muffin.
-You can also try coconut oil, which will change the texture of the muffins.
+You can also try coconut oil, which will change the muffins’ texture.

 Vanilla Extract & Lemon Zest: Add extra flavor and freshness.